ga-wdi-lessons/git-intro/readme.md

 It's very likely that each of us has tried to keep track of changes made to a file by creating different versions of that file.
 This however can be messy or complicated.

+Let's look at some questions that hint at potential complications of having multiple or many versions of a file.
 Turn to the person next to you to collaborate on responding to the questions below.
 We'll discuss for 5 minutes and then share our responses.

-#### Think Pair Share (10 min)
+#### Think Pair Share (10:10-10:20)

 Turn to the person next to you and discuss the questions below.
 After 5 minutes of discussion we'll share answers with the class.